DOs0x12/PriceWatcher/README.md

-# GoldRateChecker
+# GoldPriceGetter
-An app is for getting gold rate from a bank site or resource.
+An app is for getting a gold price from a bank site or resource.